ReplicaFlowOSS/replicaflow/docs/roadmap.md

 ReplicaFlow should remain technology-independent.

-It follows Information Flow.

-Not a specific database.
+ReplicaFlow follows Information Flow, not a specific database.

 ---